-- Click Commit.
+Click Commit.

-- On the configuration tab of the real-time sync node, click and drag MySQL Binlog to the canvas on the right.
+> - On the configuration tab of the real-time sync node, choose and drag MySQL Binlog to the canvas on the right.

-- Click the MySQL Binlog component node.
+> - Click the MySQL Binlog component node.
 In the panel that appears, set the parameters in the Node configuration section.

+>

-Parameter Description Data source The connection to the MySQL Binlog data store that you have configured.
+> Parameter Description Data source The connection to the MySQL Binlog data store that you have configured.
 In this example, you can only select a MySQL Binlog connection.

+>

-If no connection can be used, click New data source on the right to create one on the
+> If no connection can be used, click New data source on the right to create one on the

+>

-Table The name of the table from which data is to be synchronized in the specified data store.
-You can click Data preview on the right to preview the selected table.In the case of database and table sharding, data can be synchronized from multiple databases and tables in real time.Notice To avoid errors, the tables in database shards and table shards must use the same schema.
-Output field The fields to be synchronized, including management fields and data fields.
+> Table The name of the table from which you want to synchronize data in the specified data store.
+You can click Data preview on the right to preview the selected table.In the case of sharding, data can be synchronized from multiple databases and tables in real time.Notice To prevent errors, the tables in database shards and table shards must use the same schema.
+Output field The fields that you want to synchronize, including management fields and data fields.

+>

-- Data Field: the fields in the raw tables to be synchronized.
+> - Data fields: the fields in the source tables that you want to synchronize.

+>

-For more information, see Fields used for real-time synchronization.MySQL Binlog Reader supports database and table sharding.
-To use this feature, click Add a database and table data source and select the data stores and tables from the drop-down lists to synchronize data from multiple tables and databases.Notice To avoid errors, the selected tables must use the same schema.
+> For more information, see Fields used for real-time synchronization.MySQL Binlog Reader supports the sharding feature.
+To use this feature, click Add a database and table data source and select the data sources and tables from the drop-down lists to synchronize data from multiple tables and databases.Notice To prevent errors, the selected tables must use the same schema.